Lennart05/toponym/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

-The plot shows all locations, which end with “-itz” in Germany, their total frequency, and stores the data in the global environment.
+The plot shows all locations, which end with “-itz” in Germany, their total frequency (2182), and stores the data in the global environment.
 As you can see, most occurrences are located in the former slavic settlement zone, indicating that the ending may be of Slavic origin.
 In this case, we know that already.

 ## List suffixes specific to a region